datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
+Let's practice this in the first case study.

-First case study, we will use a dataset from Video Game Global Sales.
-This dataset is based on a Kaggle's competition.
-Imagine that you work in a video game industry and you are tasked to carry out market research.
+First case study, we will use a database from Kaggle's Video Game Global Sales competition.
+Imagine that you work in a video game industry and you are tasked to carry out a market research.
 Your job is to analyse sales trend.

-First, lets retrieve all columns from the Sales table by executing the SELECT statement below:
+Let's have a quick glance over the Sales table.
+Think about the SELECT statement needed to retrieve data ALL columns in this table.

+First, you will use SELECT * (asterisk) FROM Sales;

 The first question you may want answered is: What's all sales look like?